240 week ago — 6 min read

 What are these 4 practices?

 Now more than ever, customers are looking for more support, more information and more care from the brands they rely on and trust.
 In present uncertain times when everything is so overwhelming and anxiety-inducing, they want to feel safe and cared for.
-Thats why its important for companies to become socially responsible and look beyond their own bottomline to make their customers a priority.
+That’s why it’s important for companies to become socially responsible and look beyond their own bottomline to make their customers a priority.

-One way to do this is to reach out to their customers and offer genuine, non-salesy’ support.
+One way to do this is to reach out to their customers and offer genuine, ‘non-salesy’ support.
 By doing this, companies create better customer experiences in the short term and build positive relationships for the long term – relationships that will last long after the crisis has ended.

 Also read: 5 easy ways to grow your business network on GlobalLinker